 The Côte des Blancs is the birthplace of Chardonnay.
-The famously named villages are built on the hillside, in the shape of an amphitheater.
+The famously named villages are built on the hillside, in the shape of an amphitheatre.
 The vineyards of the coteaux du Sézannais offer a charming bucolic landscape.
-From either Epernay or Villenauxe-la-Grande, this section of the scenic route du Champagne is enameled with historical records of great interest.
+From either Epernay or Villenauxe-la-Grande, this section of the scenic route du Champagne is enamelled with historical records of great interest.

 Wine Tours & Packages

-As well as offering specialised tours throughout a number of regions in France, We have designed a number of fabulous short break suggestions that offer the maximum flexibility to our clients; they are available both mid-week and weekend throughout the year, providing you with the complete freedom to choose your travel dates.
+As well as offering specialised tours throughout several regions in France, We have designed several fabulous short break suggestions that offer the maximum flexibility to our clients; they are available both mid-week and weekend throughout the year, providing you with the complete freedom to choose your travel dates.